Skip to Content

 This 510 SQ FT cabin is almost two times larger than the previous one.
 As you can see on the suggested floor plan, there is plenty of room for a bathroom and a kitchen.
 Priced around $30K, this small round house kit may serve as the base for a granny pod.

-Adding a small covered porch is a good idea especially if you’re building it for your elderly parent.
-Seven windows along with the central skylight will be bringing plenty of sunlight.
+Adding a small covered porch is a good idea, especially if you’re building it for your elderly parent.
+Seven windows, along with the central skylight, will bring plenty of sunlight.

 Cedar 30 – 730 SQ FT cabin